 Related Podcast: Planning Our Days as Homemakers

-For my regular readers, you know how much I love my to-do list.
+My regular readers, you know how much I love my to-do list.
 I have a post on ten things I love about it.
-It's probably going to come up on a podcast soon lol.
+It’s probably going to come up on a podcast soon.